ProfLehman/cs216_spring_2026/topics/exam1/review_problems.md

 # a.
 Use the display_menu function to display a menu ie. 1.
 Add, 2 Subtract ...

 # b.
-Use the get_random_number to assign a random number to variable spin
+Use the get_random_number to assign a random number to the variable spin

 # c.
 Display the square of 50 using the print_square function